ngjunsiang/laymansguide-src/season11/issue140/issue140.md

 Remember this diagram?

 ![Chipset diagram of ATX systems for Intel Core (i-Series)](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue134/issue134_02.gif)<br />
-<small>An Intel Core i-series ATX system chipset diagram.<br />The MCH is merged into the CPU, but still a discrete unit.<br />DDR refers to computer memory, while GDDR refers to graphics card memory ([Issue123]())<br />Source: [Ars](https://arstechnica.com/gadgets/2009/09/intel-launches-all-new-pc-architecture-with-core-i5i7-cpus/)</small>
+<small>An Intel Core i-series ATX system chipset diagram.<br />The MCH is merged into the CPU, but still a discrete unit.<br />DDR refers to computer memory, while GDDR refers to graphics card memory ([Issue123](https://buttondown.email/laymansguide/archive/lmg-s10-issue-123-graphics-cards-the-pixel-factory/))<br />Source: [Ars](https://arstechnica.com/gadgets/2009/09/intel-launches-all-new-pc-architecture-with-core-i5i7-cpus/)</small>

 Apple is pretty tight-lipped about the technical details of its products, but if the industry standard is anything to go by, the GPU will usually have its own memory, separate from the CPU.

-After all, CPUs and GPUs don’t do the same work, or even work the same way ([Issue 123](https://buttondown.email/laymansguide/archive/lmg-s10-issue-123-graphics-cards-the-pixel-factory/)). they use different memory, they use memory differently, they store data differently, and if they accidentally overwrote each other’s data … well, your device would just crash.
+After all, CPUs and GPUs don’t do the same work, or even work the same way ([Issue 123](https://buttondown.email/laymansguide/archive/lmg-s10-issue-123-graphics-cards-the-pixel-factory/)).
+They use different memory, they use memory differently, they store data differently, and if they accidentally overwrote each other’s data … well, your device would just crash.

 So … that on-board memory, whose is it?
 CPU’s, or GPU’s?